Warren says tech giants have ‘too much power,’ need breakup

 It remains to be seen whether Warren will introduce legislation in the current Congress aligning with the first element of her plan.
 A spokeswoman, Kristen Orthman, said a bill introduction was not imminent.

-Warren’s latest policy proposal promised to be a central element of her New York appearance as well as her scheduled visit Saturday to the SXSW conference in Austin, Texas.
+Warren’s latest policy proposal also promised to be a central element of her scheduled visit Saturday to the South by Southwest conference in Austin, Texas.

-One of her 2020 rivals, New Jersey Sen. Cory Booker, has faced criticism for his past closeness to the tech industry.
-A Booker spokesman did not immediately return a request for comment on Booker’s view of Warren’s new proposal.
+Sen. Kamala Harris of California represents the tech industry’s home state, while Sen. Cory Booker has come under scrutiny for his past ties to tech companies — though he’s stepped up his criticism of the industry in recent years.

+Facebook spokeswoman Monique Hall said the company had no comment on Warren’s proposal.
+Representatives for Google, Amazon, Microsoft and Apple did not immediately respond to a request for comment.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.